Screening method. The difference between a regular ultrasound and screening. Explanation of screening for congenital hypothyroidism

 For older women, after menopause, mammography is recommended once every two years.

-These include the stomach, liver, lungs, spleen, and in some cases, even the kidneys are examined this way.
+These include the stomach, liver, lungs, spleen, and in some cases even the kidneys are examined this way.

 In order for patients to get sick less, be healthy and live in complete harmony with themselves and the outside world, constant monitoring of their health by a doctor is necessary.
-In this regard, such boring words as "prevention" and "medical examination" should again become an integral part of the work of a doctor of any specialty.
+In this regard, such boring words as “prevention” and “dispensary examination” should again become an integral part of the work of a doctor of any specialty.

 To identify inconsistencies and deviations from the generally accepted norm in the state of health, it is necessary to revive preventive examinations and medical examination, but at a more modern level.

-Screening tests - what are they?
+Screening studies - what is it?

 There are two types of screenings: